 Not every event is going to run as smooth as you would like.
 Someone is going to show up late, the sound system may shut down, the caterer may have forgotten the right order, etc.

 It’s your job as the person who planned the event to figure out how to fix it so that people leave feeling satisfied.

 Always keep some sort of planner handy because events require a lot of organization.

 If not a planner then you best hope that you have an extensive photographic memory.
-If you’re paying attention to every detail, the first step is going to remember said details as the event draws near.
+If you’re paying attention to every detail, the first step is going to be remembering said details as the event draws near.

-Interpersonal skills are not only valuable in any position, but they are especially crucial for planning events.
+Interpersonal skills are not only valuable in any position, but they are especially crucial for event planning.
 They are a must if you want to keep lasting relations that you can carry on in the future.

 In a study conducted with over 1000 participants, over 80% said that interpersonal skills were crucial to event planning.